biosustain/cell-factory-design-course/_episodes/04-Reconstructing-models.md

 ---
 title: "Reconstructing models"
-teaching: 15 min
+teaching: 10 min
-exercises: 20 min
+exercises: 0 min
 questions:
-- How can I get started with metabolic models?
+- How can I reconstruct a metabolic model?
 objectives:
 - Understand the basic workflow of reconstructing metabolic models from genome annotation and literature.
 keypoints: